Rishiraj1308/CABZI/docs/PORTFOLIO_GUIDE.md

 ## 5. My Role & Contributions

-As the sole architect and developer of this project, I was responsible for the end-to-end design, development, and implementation of the entire Cabzi platform.
+As the sole architect and developer of this project, I was responsible for the end-to-end design, development, and implementation of the entire Curocity platform.
 My key contributions include:

 *   **System Architecture:** I designed the "No Cost" server-centric architecture using Firebase Cloud Functions and FCM to dispatch ride requests efficiently, reducing potential database reads by over 99% compared to a client-side listener model.
 *   **Full-Stack Development:** I built all four user-facing applications (Rider, Path Partner, Cure Partner, Admin) using Next.js and TypeScript.
 This included creating reusable UI components with ShadCN and managing complex application state.